dreamportdev/Osdev-Notes/06_IPC/03_Message_Passing.md

 As mentioned, there's some initial setup that goes into message passing: we need to create an endpoint.
 We're going to need a way to identify each endpoint, so we'll use a string.
 We'll also need a way to indicate when a message is available, the address of the buffer containing the message, and the length of the message buffer.

 Since the struct representing the endpoint is going to be accessed by multiple proceses, we'll want a lock to protect the data from race conditions.
-For we'll use the following struct to represent our endpoint:
+We'll use the following struct to represent our endpoint:

 ```c
 struct ipc_endpoint {